- Blading begins when about 5cm of snow has accumulated

 Bike lanes are cleared at the same time as adjacent main roads to ensure all travellers on busy routes are entitled to the same road maintenance standards, regardless of mode.

 The City aims to plow and remove snow on bike lanes within 24 hours after the end of a snowfall.
-Shared-use paths are cleared within 48 hours after the end of a snowfall.
+Shared pathways are cleared within 48 hours after the end of a snowfall.

 Maintenance includes applying anti-icer, sweeping, removing snow from buffer areas and clearing snow from adjacent sidewalks.